Do you want to treat yourself to the best Liam Zingbergs‘s BMX videos?

 Going from a one-footed nose manual at the beginning of one clip to a lengthy cassette fakie manual all within the same clip.

 Liam knows how to push the boundaries by murdering different spots.

 Want to learn how to toothpick hard 180?
 Or just marvel at how easy someone can make this trick look?

 Liam goes through things to learn first, which setups work best to learn the trick on, and the importance of body positioning.

-One key thing he goes over in the video is the struggles and challenges he faced in learning the trick.
+One key thing he goes over in the video is his struggles and challenges in learning the trick.